slint-ui/slint/docs/langref/src/concepts/file.md

 Each `.slint` file defines one or several components.
 These components declare a tree of elements.
 Components form the basis of composition in Slint.
 Use them to build your own re-usable set of UI controls.
-You can use each declared component under its name as an element n another component later.
+You can use each declared component under its name as an element in another component.

 Below is an example of components and elements: